scmschmidt/trento_checks_for_supportconfig/README.md

 You also can start the container in the foreground with `./start_container --fg SUPPORTCONFIG` to see the logs.

 - If a supportconfig container starts, but the checks don't work, you can watch the logs with `docker log [-f] CONTAINER` or enter the running container with: `docker exec -it CONTAINER /bin/bash`. \
-Inside the container you can run `trento-agent facts gather --gatherer GATHERER` to see if the data collection works.
+Inside the container run `trento-agent facts gather --gatherer GATHERER` to see if the data collection works.
 The  get a list of available gatherers, run `trento-agent facts list`.
 Documentation can be found here: https://www.trento-project.io/wanda/gatherers.html

 - If all checks return the same error message or time out, but the supportconfig container is running, then most certainly something has changed in Wanda or the agent.
 Trento is an active project and changes happen often.
 You should try: